 The City's stormwater conveyance system is made up of storm drains, curbs, gutters, ditches, man-made channels, and streams that are connected by a network of underground pipes.

 Since our stormwater system drains to surface waters, Charlottesville is required to develop a stormwater management program under the Environmental Protection Agency’s Stormwater Phase II regulations.
-Since March 2003, the City is covered by a Virginia Stormwater Management Program(VSMP) permit for municipalities with separate storm sewer systems.
+Since March 2003, the City is covered by the Virginia General Permit for Discharges of Stormwater from Small Municipal Storm Sewer Systems (MS4 Permit).
 There are six key elements of the stormwater management program; the key elements are addressed through the development and implementation of best management practices (BMPs) and will lead to water quality improvements through the reduction of pollutants to the maximum extent practicable.

 Avoiding Stormwater Pollution - Garden Activities